Titanfall 2: Single-player

-The "action blocks" approach meant Titanfall 2s gameplay was designed before the story.
-The team intended making the game similar to the Half-Life series, where a mystery takes center stage in the story, hooking players to continue exploring it and completing the campaign.
-Portal also influenced the game's design.
-One of the major components of the campaign is the interactions between Cooper and his Titan BT-7274.
 Fukuda described it as a "buddy" story, inspired by buddy cop films like Lethal Weapon or Beverly Hills Cop, as well as anime Gargantia on the Verdurous Planet.
 "BT" stood for "Buddy Titan", a name the team hated, but Fukuda insisted on using.
 To increase the chemistry between the duo, the two characters have opposite personalities: Jack is enthusiastic, while BT is robotic and calm.
 Cooper was difficult for the team to write since his personality may not align with players' choices or vision for the character.
-While the team intentionally avoided making BT similar to characters like Optimus Prime or cute robots like Wall-E, they found BT's personality difficult to write, as they had to find a balance between making it "a lovable partner and a 20-foot-tall war machine".
-Early drafts of BT's scripts were deemed too "bossy", and five writers took five months to rework them.
-To make BT more human, the team designed a large emotive eye, so players would know where the titan is looking, and a small pair of robotic arms that allow it to interact with other characters in a more natural way.
+The team intentionally avoided making BT similar to characters like Optimus Prime or cute robots like WALL-E, and had to find a balance between making it "a lovable partner and a 20-foot-tall war machine".
+Early drafts of BT's scripts were deemed too "bossy", and writers took five months to rework them.
+To make BT more human, the team designed a large emotive eye, so players would know where the titan is looking, and a small pair of robotic arms allowing it to interact with other characters naturally.
 The front of BT is filled with colored paints which inform players of the Titan's head movement.
-The team added a design choice that let players communicate with BT enabling players to bond with the Titan without using any cutscene.
-This also provided players with more insights into the game's world, though some staff questioned the decision since Half-Life's protagonist is silenced.
-To make players feel that Cooper and BT are separate entities even when they are controlling the Titan, the team included several small graphical hints to remind them that BT will still continue to talk to the player character.
+The team introduced dialogue options for conversing with BT, enabling players to bond with the Titan without using any cutscene and providing players with more insights into the game's world.
 Akira Kurosawa films and Clint Eastwood and Sam Elliott's cowboy roles inspired animator Shawn Lee Wilson creation of BT's unique physical appearance and expression.
 The Apache helicopter and other military technologies also inspired BT's design.
 Wilson provided motion capture for the Titan.